Stephanie loves making satisfying meals from old family recipes. Her dishes are always a hit with family and friends.

-Stuffed peppers with tomato gravy and mashed potatoes are one of the comfort foods I loved as a child.
-My mother made these Hungarian style stuffed peppers using green bell peppers from our garden, but they can also be made with yellow or red sweet peppers for a more colorful dish.
+Stuffed peppers with tomato gravy and mashed potatoes are some of the comfort foods I loved as a child.
+My mother made these Hungarian-style stuffed peppers using green bell peppers from our garden, but they can also be made with yellow or red sweet peppers for a more colorful dish.

 - 4–6 medium to large bell peppers, halved and seeds removed

 - 1 medium onion, chopped and sauteed

 - 1/2 teaspoon black pepper

 - 2 cans tomato soup, condensed